A-kly/School-Vault/PSYCH 258/Topic 11 - Problem Solving, Expertise, & Creativity.md

 - studied expert performers in many different domains, like chess, medicine, music, and sports
 - expertise is not due to innate talent, extended intense training, or intelligence
-- but extended, sustained **deliberate --------**: four general principles underlying performance improvement:
+- but extended, sustained **deliberate ==practice==**: four general principles underlying performance improvement:
 	- has well-defined, specific goals
 	- is focused
 	- requires immediate feedback
-- requires ----------- oneself
+	- requires ==challenging== oneself
 - the specific amount varies, depending on the skill
 	- e.g., S.F. practiced digit span for about 200 hours
 	- e.g., virtuoso pianists: about 25,000 hours